Find Affordable College Courses

 Best North Dakota Schools for Affordable Quality for a Bachelor's in General Agriculture

-Our analysis found North Dakota State University - Main Campus to be the best value school for general agriculture students who want to pursue a bachelor’s degree in North Dakota.
-Located in the midsize city of Fargo, North Dakota State University is a public school with a large student population.
+Our 2023 rankings named North Dakota State University - Main Campus the best value school in North Dakota for general agriculture students working on their bachelor’s degree.
+Located in the medium-sized city of Fargo, North Dakota State University is a public school with a large student population.

 North Dakota State University undergraduate students pay an average of $10,401 in in-state tuition and fees each year.
 Agriculture majors at North Dakota State University take out an average of $22,921 in student loans while working on their Bachelor's Degree.

-North Dakota State University not only placed well in our value ranking, but it is also #3 on our Best General Agriculture Bachelor’s Degree Schools in North Dakota list.
+North Dakota State University did well in our overall quality rankings, too.
+It placed #3 on our Best General Agriculture Bachelor’s Degree Schools in North Dakota list.

 #2